Professional Development

 Looking to give back and help foster a new generation of environmental and civic stewards?
 Consider becoming a Volunteer-In-Parks (VIP) for the Environmental Education programs at both the Rincon Mountain (east) and Tucson Mountain (west) districts of the park.
 VIPs are provided with comprehensive training to lead field trips, classroom visits, and other education programs.

-The Education Ranger Corps is a program to employee local teachers to lead after-school hiking clubs, providing youth the opportunity to have repeat experiences and interactions with the park.
-We currently support 10 hiking clubs at schools in Tuscon Unified, Sunnyside, Flowing Wells, Amphitheater and Sahuarita school districts.
-Recruitment of new Education Rangers and clubs may open as funding increases.
-The park thanks the Friends of Saguaro National Park for their financial support.
+Hiking Clubs employ local educators to lead after-school and weekend hikes, providing youth the opportunity to have repeat experiences and interactions with the park.
+The Friends of Saguaro National Park generously support 10 hiking clubs at schools in Tuscon Unified, Sunnyside, Flowing Wells, Amphitheater and Sahuarita school districts.

 Contact Us!